-Select a service description to learn more about the service.
+Select a service description from the list below to learn more about the service.

 We provide objective information about aging and disability related programs and services.
 Our goal is to support the independence, dignity and health of older adults.
 We can assist you to identify, understand, and access services to help you stay independent.
 There are many resources available.
 Just ask for what you need, we are here to help!